 This clause was introduced as 13.8.2 in version 8.0 to accommodate the potential introduction of an advice service, as requested by WASPA members.
+It was renumbered to 14.8.2 in version 9.0.

 14.8.3.
 The checking service will review the service or advertisement and provide advice to the member on whether or not the service or advertisement appears to comply with the WASPA Code.